-What's in a line?-Why good drafting is important.
+What's in a line?--Why good drafting is important.

 For centuries, designers of all kinds have been drawing their designs for the purposes of construction and communication.
-Today, the most common methodology of drafting, or submitting of drafting is done in a to-scale architectural style of drawing called orthographic projection.
+The most common methodology of drafting, or submitting of drafting is done in a to-scale architectural style of drawing called orthographic projection.
 Today, this is mostly done using Computer Aided Drafting or 'CAD' software like Vectorworks or AutoCAD; however, there are still those out there who draft by hand using a pencil.
 While it is true that 3D drafting and digital modeling/rendering techniques are becoming more and more popular for communicating designs to directors and fellow collaborators, a shop will still need the orthographic drawings (plan, elevation, and section or side views) in order to budget and then build a set.

 Drafting is the most important way a set designer communicates a design to a shop, fellow designers, stage managers, and directors.
 Models & renderings, paint elevations, and research are all important; but drafting is literally the blueprint for a design.
 It is the map that guides the crew into making the world come to life, and without it, the production team is literally lost.